A week into easing, uncertainty over China virus direction

 China’s urban unemployment rate rose slightly to 5.7% in November, from 5.5% the month before, the NBS said.
 China does not survey unemployment outside of major cities.

-In an interview with The Associated Press, Yale professor of public health Xi Chen said that strains rose partly from the lack of a family doctor system, making people more reliant on hospitals.
+In an interview with The Associated Press, Yale professor of public health Xi Chen said that strains rose partly from the lack of a family doctor system, making people reliant on hospitals even for illnesses that are not severe.

 “If people do not have such culture to stay at home, to keep those resources for sicker people, then that could easily crash the system,” Chen said.

+Other bottlenecks include boosting China’s elderly vaccination rate and bolstering the country’s intensive care capacity.
+Though most of China’s population is vaccinated, millions of older adults haven’t had a booster shot of the country’s domestically made vaccines.
+Studies show Chinese vaccines are effective in preventing hospitalization and death, but require at least three doses in order to be fully effective.

-Persuading older adults to get vaccinated for their third dose is also a major “bottleneck” at present, while the January Lunar New Year travel rush is expected to present another challenge, Chen said.
+Though the health care system in big cities appears to be holding up so far, Chen cautions that it’s too soon to tell when cases will peak.
+The January Lunar New Year travel rush is expected to present another challenge, Chen said.

 “I’m concerned it could be a super-spreader event,” he said.